 Caltrans has constructed bioswales, modular infiltration trenches, and an Austin sand filter to address the Chollas Creek Diazinon TMDL, Dissolved Metals TMDL, and Twenty Beaches and Creeks Bacteria TMDL.
-Caltrans has selected and is performing effectiveness monitoring of one bioswale and one Austin sand filter.
+Caltrans has selected and is performing BMP effectiveness monitoring of one bioswale and one Austin sand filter.
 The bioswale, located off SR-94, includes influent station 11-357 and effluent station 11-358.
 The Austin sand filter, also located off SR-94, includes influent station 11-359 and effluent station 11-360.
-In addition to BMP effectiveness monitoring, Caltrans is also conducting monitoring at two receiving water stations (11-355 and 11-356) to improve assessments of dissolved metals TMDL acute and chronic thresholds.
-These BMP and receiving water sites will be monitored during the 2024-25 fiscal year.
+In addition to BMP effectiveness monitoring, Caltrans is also conducting monitoring at two receiving water stations (11-355 and 11-356) to improve assessments of dissolved metals acute and chronic TMDL thresholds.
+These BMP and receiving water sites will be monitored during the 2025-26 fiscal year.
 Details on these sites are given in Table 4 of the QAPP.

-Caltrans is also conducting a pilot pervious pavement BMP monitoring study at three sites near Encinitas in the Cottonwood Creek watershed.
-The Encinitas Pervious Pavement Pilot Monitoring Project (Encinitas Pilot Project) consists of three stations that evaluate the performance of pervious highway shoulders for runoff treatment.
-One station (11-362) monitors untreated runoff while the other two monitor treated effluent (11-363 and 11-364).
-Continuation of monitoring at these sites will depend on a review of operational monitoring data collected to date.
-Details on these BMP sites are given in Table 4 of the QAPP.
+During the 2024-25 fiscal year, Caltrans conducted a pilot pervious pavement BMP monitoring study at three sites near Encinitas in the Cottonwood Creek watershed.
+The Encinitas Pervious Pavement Pilot Monitoring Project (Encinitas Pilot Project) consisted of three stations that evaluate the performance of pervious highway shoulders for runoff treatment.
+One station (11-362) monitored untreated runoff while the other two monitored treated effluent (11-363 and 11-364).
+Caltrans does not intend to continue monitoring at these sites because of operational issues.